AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 How can I use a CSV file to do bulk import of vpn users?
 --------------------------------------------------------------------------------------------------------------

-The Aviatrix Controller does not have the ability to read a CSV file to import users at this time.
-But since we already support REST API() and Terraform() it is very easy to import multiple vpn users.
-Here is an example using python and REST API
+The Aviatrix Controller supports to read a CSV file to import users using Aviatrix Console GUI started from version 5.0, please refer to this `instruction <https://docs.aviatrix.com/HowTos/uservpn.html#import-vpn-users>`_.
+If you prefer to use API to add vpn users from a csv file, here is an example using python and REST API

 ::